shjp/shjp-server/README.md

 ### Windows

 1. Download TDM-GCC (https://sourceforge.net/projects/tdm-gcc/?source=typ_redirect)
-2. Set the environment variable to use TDD-GCC:
+2. Set the environment variable to use TDM-GCC:
   * Right-click on your "My Computer" icon and select "Properties"
   * Click on the "Advanced system settings", select "Advanced" tab, then "Environment Variables" button
   * You will see two boxes.
 The first box should say "User variables for <USERNAME>".
 Find "PATH" entry in the first box and click "Edit" button.
 DO NOT touch the bottom box.
 Click "New" and enter the bin path of the downloaded TDM-GCC.
-The default location would be C:\TDD-GCC-64\bin
+The default location would be C:\TDM-GCC-64\bin
 3. Download Docker Toolbox and install it (https://docs.docker.com/toobox/overview/#ready-to-get-started)
 4. Fetch the postgres docker image:
 ```